tychozzz/tychozzz/README.md

 Hello guys, I'm Li Tianyu, but I always use ltyzzz as my username.😋

 I love programing (Java and Python3) and algorithm.

-Rencently, I'm learning Distributed System which I think is really cool and trendy.
+Recently, I'm learning Distributed System which I think is really cool and trendy.

 I believe I can make it even though I'm programming noob now.